tensorlakeai/indexify/README.md

 pip install indexify
 ```

-## 📚 Basic Usage
+## 📚 A Minimal Example

-Get started with the basics of Indexify.
-This section covers how to define a compute graph in a Python script, test its behavior in the same process as its execution environment, and deploy it as an API to a local Indexify server for remote execution.

-### 🛠️ 1: Define the Compute Graph

-Start defining the workflow by implementing its data transformation as composable Python functions.
-Functions decorated with `@indexify_function()` serve as discrete computational units within a Graph, defining the boundaries for retry attempts and resource allocation.
-These functions form the edges of a `Graph`, which is a representation of a compute graph. <br></br>
+Define a workflow by implementing its data transformation as composable Python functions.
+Functions decorated with `@indexify_function()`.
+These functions form the edges of a `Graph`, which is the representation of a compute graph. <br></br>
-For instance, separating computationally heavy tasks like LLM inference from lightweight ones like database writes into distinct edges of the compute graph prevents repeating the inference if the write operation fails.<br></br>
+Functions serve as discrete units within a Graph, defining the boundaries for retry attempts and resource allocation.
+They separate computationally heavy tasks like LLM inference from lightweight ones like database writes. <br></br>
 The example below is a pipeline that calculates the sum of squares for the first consecutive whole numbers.
-Following a modular design by dividing the entire computation into composable functions enables Indexify to optimize the workflow's execution by storing each of its intermediate results.
-Open up a new Python script and insert the following code:

 ```python
 from pydantic import BaseModel